Outpatient appointment changes because of COVID-19

 Do not attend if you have a fever, flu-like symptoms or have confirmed or suspected COVID-19.

 I received a message that I am still required to attend my upcoming appointment.
 Why was it not cancelled?

 The safety of patients and staff is our top priority.
 We are taking measures to protect you such as offering more appointments via telehealth, limiting the number of staff and patients in our clinics and waiting areas, restricting visitors to our facility, and practising social distancing.

 We are taking precautions to ensure your safety in our care.
+These include:

 - increasing our cleaning in all outpatient areas, toilets, and shared spaces,